honeytokens/honeytokenWebServer/README.md

 - `comment`: A description you can freely select.
 Recommendation is to describe in detail where this Honeytoken has been deployed, so you are able to tell which system/file/dataset has been compromised.
 - `notify_receiver`: E-Mail address of the intended receiver of the alert, e.g. `alerts@example.com`.

+You can use any SQLite client to edit the database, e.g. <https://sqlitebrowser.org/>.

 ### Run Server

 Execute the server on Linux via